Posted: Thu 15th Jul 2021

 We’ve also been talking about ways to bring in someone else to the team, possibly on the sales side.
 It’s not my world and I’ve been having to learn things very quickly!
 This would help myself and my business partner focus on the stories we’re telling.

-The free training programme – delivered exclusively online, and consisting of workshops, webinars and e-learning modules – will empower businesses to kickstart digital change, adopt new technology, and stay safe online.
+The business.connected hub is a free online training programme of workshops, webinars and e-learning modules designed to help businesses go digital, adopt new technology, and stay safe online.
+Take me to the hub now